Leer la versión en español aquí.

 In times of an upside down world , achieving global conversations is an urgent challenge.
 For this, the North and South should talk about their demonstrations against extractive industries.
 This is suddently a new opportunity to build a global united front for a new world in which other forms of life are included.

-*Carlos Baquero is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Carlos Baquero is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Photo of mothers sitting with their infants outside a hospital in Boma, South Sudan.
 Credit: United Nations.